Roofing dumpster rental in Los Angeles

 Six-foot tarp perimeter

-Stage your magnetic sweepers on the tarp side so nail cleanup runs in parallel with loading the unit.
+Stage your magnetic sweepers on the tarp side so that nail cleanup runs in parallel with your loading.

 Tile, Slate, and Metal Roof Tear-off Containers